the-amber-joy/tarot-tracker/README.md

 # Tarot Tracker

-A full-featured web application for tracking and managing your Tarot readings over time with multi-user support.
+A web application to track and analyze your Tarot readings over time.

 ## Features